imagineeeinc/charcoal/README.md

 # charcoal
-A on demand, free music streaming service
+An on demand, effortless, free music streaming service